cfinlay/PyTorch-HelloWorld/README.md

 At this point, our script is not being tracked by Git.
 Suppose we want to share our code with a collaborator, and have them run the same script.
-Then, add the script and push it back to the remote GitHub repository.
+Add the script and push it back to the remote GitHub repository.

 ``` bash
 (GPU-box) $ git add run.sh